flexera-public/policy_templates/cost/flexera/cco/currency_conversion/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email Addresses* - Email addresses of the recipients you wish to notify when currency conversion adjustment rules are updated.
 - *Backfill Adjustments* - Whether to add/modify currency conversion to just the current month or to backfill previous months.
 - *Backfill Start Date* - The month and year in YYYY-MM format to backfill adjustments to.
 Only applicable if `Backfill Previous Months` is selected for the `Backfill Adjustments` parameter.
 - *Backfill Exchange Rates* - Whether or not to use the current exchange rate, or the exchange rate at the time, when applying currency conversion to previous months.
 Only applicable if `Backfill Previous Months` is selected for the `Backfill Adjustments` parameter.